Henry Wadsworth Longfellow wrote, “Music is the universal language of <human>kind.”

 Graduate and Online Programs

 Now offered online, Loyola’s renowned music therapy program prepares students to excel in the field with advanced clinical, supervisory, and methodological knowledge.
+An on-campus graduate with equivalency degree is also available.

 Annual Charles E. Braswell Music Therapy Symposium